 Endless hours were spent on watching videos and reading articles of people sailing over distant seas, seeing distant lands, spending time with their thought and reaching fundamental conclusions of what it is to be a human being.
 A yearn to find it all out by personal experience settled.
 Inspired by boatbuilding adventurers such as Sebastian Näslund and Yrvind, a decision to construct a sailboat was made.
 A resonance of ideas between two physics course mates sparked the work process.
 Either of us had ever built a boat nor sailed.
 We started out from nothing, no place to build, not even a budget – but we had the idea, a ton of willpower and four years later we launched a boat.

 We faced problems with almost every stage of the build.
 Most of this was due to our inexperience.
 The purpose of this webpage is to share our experience and if you will, help you in the process of realizing your dream of building a boat.
 The journey is tough and costs money and time.
 But the result of it is much more than just a boat which you can buy secondhand for much less money.
-The result is creating new meaning to life through realizing your dreams in a shape and form wich can not be repeated.
+The result is creating new meaning to life through realizing your dreams in a shape and form which can not be repeated, gaining new friends on a similar course.
 Every screw or nail you put into a yet undefined piece wood is a step closer to a goal.
 We believe that small steps make big dreams come true.

 The boat took four years to build, from 2011 April to 2015 July.
 We did not build all the time.
 Her upbringing was shared between school, life, work, low budget seasons and all that stuff so common in the life of young guys.
 Despite all obstacles, or the ever so dull lack of obstacles, Kvark finally made her maiden voyage on 27th of July 2015.